videojs/videojs-contrib-hls/README.md

 and most CDNs should have no trouble turning CORS on for your account.

 ## Release History
+- 0.15.0: expose all ID3 frames and handle tags larger than 188 bytes
 - 0.14.0: performance improvements for HLSe
 - 0.13.0:
   - Improved audio/video synchronization